 Published on June 3, 2021

-It surprises a lot of people to know that we have fat cells in our bone marrow.
-In fact, bone marrow fat cells comprise the largest population of cells in the bone marrow cavity, and is considered to be the third largest fat depot, after subcutaneous fat (under the skin) and visceral fat (stored in a person’s abdominal cavity and also known as “active fat” because it influences how hormones function in the body).
+In fact, bone marrow fat cells comprise the largest population of cells in the bone marrow cavity and is the third largest fat depot, after subcutaneous fat (under the skin) and visceral fat (stored in a person’s abdominal cavity and also known as “active fat” because it influences how hormones function in the body).

 Bone marrow fat acts as a metabolically active organ and plays an active role in energy storage, endocrine function, bone metabolism, and the bone metastasis of tumors.